Literary Elements: The 7 Building Blocks of an Epic Story

 Theme

 The theme of a story is the underlying idea that the author or storyteller hopes to convey.
-It’s the story’s overall message and may be overt or subtle.
+It’s the overall message, which may be overt or subtle.

-Aesop’s fables are renowned for having simple, easy-to-understand themes.
+Aesop’s fables are renowned for their simple, easy-to-understand themes.
 One of his most famous tales, The Tortoise and the Hare, showcases that hard work and perseverance are often more important than skill alone.

-As readers get older and involved in more advanced literature, the themes get more subtle and easier to miss.
+As readers age and become involved in more advanced literature, the themes become more subtle and easier to miss.
 However, that doesn’t mean they aren’t there.
-Sometimes it’s as simple as good triumphing over evil, and other times it can be a complex theme regarding the struggles of growing up, finding the beauty in the mundane, or any number of things that an author may wish to convey.
-Some stories even have multiple complex themes.
+Sometimes, it’s as simple as good triumphing over evil, and other times; it can be a complex theme regarding the struggles of growing up, finding the beauty in the mundane, or any number of ideas an author may wish to convey.

 Setting

 The setting of a story is where and when it takes place.
-The environment can drastically impact the plot, so choosing carefully is essential.
-It also allows the author to be descriptive and make a story come to life.
+The environment can drastically impact the plot and allow the author to bring a story to life with descriptive writing.

-For example, if you’re writing a space drama, how would you describe the spacecraft, the feeling of floating the stars, the various planets that your hero discovers?
-How would your descriptions differ if the story was set in a garden on Earth?
+For example, if you’re writing a space drama, how would you describe the spacecraft, the feeling of floating the stars, and the various planets your hero discovers?
+How would your descriptions differ if the story takes place in a garden on Earth?

 Time is an essential part of the setting.
-A 21st-century crime thriller would have to consider modern technology, but if you choose the 19th century instead, your heroes will have to solve the crime without cell phones, fingerprinting, or current medical investigations.
-A futuristic setting allows authors to imagine new technologies that can help with crime-fighting.
+A 21st-century crime thriller would have to consider modern technology, but if you choose the 19th-century instead, your heroes will have to solve the crime without cell phones, fingerprinting, or current medical investigations.
+A futuristic setting allows authors to imagine new technologies to help with crime-fighting.

 Tone